BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 >If you suddenly going to insert a designing machine, a creator, an intelligence at the root of the universe you have just undermined your entire enterprise because your entire enterprise has been to explain how you get to something complicated enough to do design. -- Richard Dawkins

 It's unlikely that individuals with a non-dogmatic spiritual outlook adhere to a literal interpretation of the Earth's creation in seven days or dismiss evolutionary theory.
-However, Dawkins and similar critics may overlook a crucial point: the pursuit of absolute truth is elusive.
+However, Dawkins and similar critics overlook a crucial point: the pursuit of absolute truth is elusive.
 Even Dawkins' assertion that "the theory is true" misrepresents the nature of scientific inquiry, which he is undoubtedly aware of.
 Science provides models that explain phenomena until new evidence suggests otherwise.
 The profound questions regarding the existence of time, space, causality, and our place within this framework extend beyond scientific inquiry into the realm of spirituality.